 Retaining community connections is a critical issue whether they are of a faith, interest or friendship basis.
 We work with care homes to increase an understanding of the spiritual dimension and to encourage continued contact with those who have supported the meaning and purpose in a resident’s life.

 The evidence of the positive impact of spiritual care on health related issues is increasing.
-FiOP works closely with the NHS Chaplaincy to highlight the needs of older people within the health sector.
+FiOP works closely with the NHS Spiritual Care Teams to highlight the needs of older people within the health sector.

 We have built and will continue to build strong working relationships with voluntary sector organisations, universities, colleges and research institutions to develop our work.

-Our work encompasses an international basis and these links are evolving.
+Our work encompasses an international perspective and these links continue to develop.

 "The challenge for older people is to make sense of life at a stage when loss and change occur more frequently and perhaps more painfully."